ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 the same information: *Many users would prefer to see more examples, and use cases of existing features over new features*.
-Therefore **pull requests with documentation, examples (cookbooks) recieve priority support from ARM developers.** Furthermore the Py-ART development team will continue to engage the community by making training available at DoE and societal (AMS, AGU, ERAD, EGU) meetings.
-Work will also be undertaken to construct a new repository located on ARM's GitHub page [4]_ containing coursework and coookbooks.
+Therefore **pull requests with documentation, examples (cookbooks) recieve priority support from ARM developers.
+A specific focus will be on engaging the cloud radar community.**
+Furthermore the Py-ART development team will continue to engage the community by making training available at DoE and societal (AMS, AGU, ERAD, EGU) meetings.
+Work will also be undertaken to construct a new repository located on ARM's GitHub page [4]_ containing coursework and cookbooks.
+The Py-ART team will engage with the cloud radar community to better understand their workflows and replicate in Py-ART (with appropriate acknowledgement) as examples.

 ..
 [4] https://github.com/ARM-DOE/